Artsakh University: Artsakh State University

 There were three up-to-date equipped computer labs, other laboratories, basic military training cabinet conforming to the latest developments in the military field, shooting hall, two gyms and two conference rooms.
 More than 300-seat assembly hall hosted versatile cultural activities, the smaller assembly hall - sessions of the Scientific Council, conferences and discussions.

 The university library possessed 100 000 books, the electronic library with fast internet connection - around 40 000 books.

 The university possessed a publishing unit that issued the "Academic Bulletin", "Armenological Magazine", Artsakh State University's monthly magazine, scientific-educational and other literature.
 The students had lectures in the university observatory.

 Since its inception, the university had improved the educational process.
-The academician A. Aghabekyan, publicist Zori Balayan, Kim Bakshi, A. Nuykin, the former Vice-Speaker of the UK Parliament Caroline Cox, the member of the Swiss Parliament, Dominik de Buman, the member of European Parliament, Francois Rosblanch, historians R. Hovhanisyan, V. Dadryan, A. Ohanjanyan, the politicians Sh.
-Kocharyan, V. Manasyan, the academicians S. Grigoryan, E. Ghasaryan, V. Zakaryan, the oceanologist A. Sarkissov, the linguist G. Jahoukyan, the physicist R. Martirosyan, the economist Y. Suvaryan, the engineer S. Beglaryan, the Catholicos of all Armenians, Garegin the Second, the head of the Artsakh diocese of the Armenian Apostolic Church, Archbishop Pargev Martirosyan, many other state, political figures and spiritual leaders periodically visited and delivered lectures in the university.
+Many other state, political figures and spiritual leaders periodically visited and delivered lectures in the university.
+These included the academician A. Aghabekyan, the publicist Zori Balayan, Kim Bakshi, A. Nuykin, the former Vice-Speaker of the UK Parliament Caroline Cox, the member of the Swiss Parliament, Dominik de Buman, the member of European Parliament, Francois Rosblanch, the historians R. Hovhanisyan, V. Dadryan, A. Ohanjanyan, the politicians Sh.
+Kocharyan, V. Manasyan, the academicians S. Grigoryan, E. Ghasaryan, V. Zakaryan, the oceanologist A. Sarkissov, the linguist G. Jahoukyan, the physicist R. Martirosyan, the economist Y. Suvaryan, the engineer S. Beglaryan, the Catholicos of All Armenians, Garegin the Second, the head of the Artsakh diocese of the Armenian Apostolic Church, and Archbishop Pargev Martirosyan.

 ASU had collaboration agreements with Yerevan State University, Yerevan State Pedagogical University after Kh.
 Abovyan, Public Administration Academy of the RA, Armenian State University of Economics, National Agricultural University of Armenia, State Architectural University of Armenia, Yerevan State Architectural and Engineering University, Vanadzor Pedagogical University after H. Tumanyan, Gyumri State Pedagogical University after M. Nalbandyan.

 ASU had initiated contacts with the Educational Academy of the Russian Federation, Vladimir State University and Saratov University.
 The university had established closer contacts and signed Association Agreements with the universities of newly independent post-Soviet states - the university of Pridnestrovian Moldavian Republic, the universities of Abkhazia and South Ossetia and had set up a scientific cabinet devoted to the sister universities.

 The university held programmes in collaboration with American University of Armenia, Armenian-Russian (Slavic) University, French University of Armenia, Central European University of Slovakia, Californian State University (Fresno) and other internationally ranked universities.

 A highly successful collaboration was the three-sided cooperation and implementation of educational programme with international institutions "Synopsis-Armenia" and "Karabakh Telecom" CJSC.

 The ASU diplomas and certificates are recognized in the Artsakh Republic, Armenia and abroad.
 The university had been educating the legal, executive, juridical, military, political, pedagogical and sport leadership of Artsakh Republic.